 The Shui in Yunnan are a diaspora group who migrated to their present location at least 250 years ago.
 Today they live several hundred kilometers (200-250 mi.) west of the main body of Shui in central Guizhou.
 During their lengthy separation the Yunnan Shui have developed their own customs.

-The Yunnan Shui have a festive dance called the Copper Drum Dance, which is greatly enjoyed by all.
+The Yunnan Shui have a festive dance called the Copper Drum Dance.
 It is performed during special occasions such as the Duan Festival, celebrated each September after the harvest has been gathered.
 Traditional musical instruments include gongs, lusheng, huqin, and suona horns.

 Most Shui in Yunnan are animists.
 Ancestor worship does not appear to take such a prominent place among the Yunnan Shui as it does among the Guizhou Shui.